Skip to main content

 For more information about record labels, check out the Record labels page.

-If you are an creating your own sound recordings, also known as a DIY artist, then you usually own all of the sound recording rights, and hence all income, in addition to some or all of the performer’s share, unless you agreed to share some of this with any other collaborators.
+If you are an A creator who does not have a contractual agreement with a record label and or music publisher. creating your own sound recordings, also known as a DIY artist, then you usually own all of the sound recording rights, and hence all income, in addition to some or all of the performer’s share, unless you agreed to share some of this with any other collaborators.

-As a DIY artist, you will also be responsible for all the other activities a record label might typically carry out for their artists, such as clearing all rights from and , manufacturing and distributing both physical and digital formats, promoting, marketing, and your sound recordings for use in films, TV shows, and commercials, and more.
+As a DIY artist, you will also be responsible for all the other activities a record label might typically carry out for their Refers to a creator who has a record label or music publisher contract. artists, such as clearing all rights from A person who makes an original contribution to the creation of a musical composition or lyrics. and A company that represents songwriters, supporting their career development, monetizing musical works, and protecting copyrights. , manufacturing and distributing both physical and digital formats, promoting, marketing, and The process of granting permission to use copyrighted material, such as a musical work or sound recording. your sound recordings for use in films, TV shows, and commercials, and more.

 Look up our topics on Distribution and Marketing, Music Creators’ Rights, Rights Transfer and Licensing, and Scope of Protection to dive deeper.